 First, please note that the Board staff is working remotely.
 While this may impact the speed of internet and delivery of mail and processing times, the expectation is that Board functions will be minimally impacted.

 However, if you do experience a delay in receiving a response from Board staff during this fluid and unprecedented situation, your understanding and patience will be appreciated, keeping in mind that the Board and staff have responsibility for the safety of their health and family as well.

-Due to an influx in calls from all over the country regarding telehealth, the Board is encouraging you to first review information available on the Board’s website, specifically the information on this page, and then if you have additional questions, contact the Board office via email, using our new contact form system.
+Due to an influx in calls from all over the country regarding telehealth, the Board is encouraging you to first review information available on the Board’s website, specifically the information on this page, and then if you have additional questions, contact the Board office via email [email protected]

 Mail & Submitting Materials

 As the Board physical office is closed at this time, no mail should be sent or delivered to the Board office.
 All materials should be submitted electronically via email.